halbgut/lucaschmid.net/src/client/data/blog/letsencrypt-express.md

 ./letsencrypt-auto certonly --standalone --email not_an_email_address@lucaschmid.net -d lucaschmid.net
 ```

-This threw an error because I had IPv6 enabled.
-If [this issue](https://github.com/letsencrypt/boulder/issues/1046) hasn't been resolved yet, you might need to do deactivate IPv6, before running the last command.
+This threw an error on my server because I had IPv6 enabled.
+If [this issue](https://github.com/letsencrypt/boulder/issues/1046) hasn't been resolved yet, **you might need to do deactivate IPv6**, before running the last command.

 ```
 sysctl -w net.ipv6.conf.all.disable_ipv6=1